lethain/staff-eng/src/markdown/guides/getting-in-the-room.md

 *   **Embarrassing your sponsor.** Remember that you got into a room because someone in the room advocated for your inclusion.
 *   **Being flakey or not showing up regularly.** There are only so many slots, and the person running the meeting will prioritize them on people who show up.

 That said, I think it's easy to get caught up worrying too much about staying in the room.
-Sometimes you're better thinking about whether the room's a valuable place to invest your time.
+Sometimes you're better off thinking about whether the room's a valuable place to invest your time.

 ## Exiting the room